doridori/doridori.github.io/_posts/2016-08-16-Android-shell-perms.md

 ---
 layout: post
-title: "Android Security: A Journey Into ADB shell permissions"
+title: "Android Security: A Journey Into shell permissions"
 ---

 Does a shell started from an application have the same permissions as a shell started via `adb`?
 What a good question!